Albert-R-Wang/albert-wang-portfolio/README.md

 # Code Portfolio

-This repository is a curated collection of code and projects I developed during and after my PhD at the University of Wisconsin–Madison.
+This repository is a curated collection of code and projects developed during my PhD at the University of Wisconsin–Madison and my current postdoctoral work at Stanford University.

-It includes learning exercises, side projects, and research scripts spanning multiple projects.
-This repository serves as a portfolio of my coding experience and ongoing exploration of data science and analytical methods in cancer research.
-It is actively maintained and regularly updated to reflect ongoing work.
+It includes personal projects and research scripts spanning diverse work in cancer biology and computational analysis.

+The repository serves as a portfolio of my programming experience and ongoing work in bioinformatics, data analysis, and reproducible research workflows.
+It is actively maintained and periodically updated to reflect stable and reusable components of my work.
-**Note: Some scripts developed during my PhD are still being finalized and will be added over time.**

-## Contents
+## Areas of Work

-The repository includes scripts, notebooks, and supporting materials used for:
+The repository includes scripts, notebooks, and supporting materials related to:

-- Data/image analysis, quantification, and visualization
+- Data and image analysis, quantification, and visualization
-- RNA-seq data processing and analysis
+- RNA-seq data processing and transcriptomic analysis
-- Workflow automation
+- Workflow automation and pipeline development
 - Figure generation for publications
-- Side projects and exploratory code
+- Side projects and exploratory computational work

 ## Notes

-- The code is provided as-is to showcase my programming experience.
+- The code is provided as-is to showcase my programming and research computing experience.
+- Lab-specific scripts and active development code are maintained in separate private repositories.
 - Certain project-specific data and proprietary materials have been excluded due to privacy and data-sharing restrictions.